-- For aftercare on hair simulation procedures, do not wash the area, scrub, pick, or get any chemicals on the area until it is healed.
+- For aftercare, do not wash the area, scrub, pick, or get any chemicals on the area until it is healed.

-- Use sun screen and avoid harsh chemicals or Retin A, this may color to fade or discolor.
+- Use sun screen and avoid harsh chemicals or Retin A, this may cause color to fade, or discolor.

-- Do not put anything at all on tattooed area except Bacitracin, A&D, or aquaphor.
-That includes lotions, tanning creams, makeup, antibiotic ointment, Retin A, water, or terri cloth towels.
+- Do not put anything at all on tattooed area except After Inked or aquaphor.
+That includes lotions, tanning creams, makeup, antibiotic ointment, Retin A, water, or teri-cloth towels.

 - The tattooed area will be dark for the first several days and will fade.
 Lips will fade about 50% after the first three days into a natural shade.
 While healing, the tattoo will look spotty.

-- Stay out of chlorinated pools, sun beds for at least 1 week.
+- Stay out of chlorinated pools, sun beds for 2 weeks.

 - Do not use antibiotic ointment or anything else during healing.